- 07 April 2022

 5. Buy an Existing eCommerce Business

-If you don’t want to start a business from scratch, then you should invest in an already existing business.
+If you don’t want to start and register a company from scratch, then you should invest in an already existing business.
 If you have the money to spend, then you should consider buying an established eCommerce business.

 Prices can vary greatly based on a series of factors, including total revenue generated, profit potential, available assets (email list or social following), inventory, and more.